A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Divergence and Entropy for Specific Scoring Rules

-which evaluates the $k$-variate mean vector $\mathbb{E}_{F}[X]$ implied by $F$.
+which evaluates the $k$-variate mean vector $\mu = \mathbb{E}_{F}[X]$ implied by $F$.
 This scoring rule corresponds to the negative log likelihood of a $k$-variate Gaussian random variable with known covariance matrix $A^{-1}$.
 It is potentially useful to aggregate forecasting performance across several variables (elements of $X$), with the matrix $A$ accounting for scale differences across variables, or correlation between them.
-The disagreement term for this scoring rule is given by
+The divergence function for this scoring rule is given by

-When $A$ is set to the inverse of an appropriate empirical covariance matrix, $\sqrt{\left(\mu^i - \mu^\omega\right)^TA\left(\mu^i - \mu^\omega\right)}$ is the Mahalonobis distance between the mean of the $i$th forecast and the mean of the linear pool.
+where $F_a$ and $F_b$ are two distributions with respective mean vectors $\mu_a$ and $\mu_b$.
+When $A$ is set to the inverse of an appropriate empirical covariance matrix, $\sqrt{d(F_a, F_b)}$ is the Mahalonobis distance between $F_a$ and $F_b$.
 The latter has been used by studies such as \cite{banternghansa2009forecast} and \cite{Clements2023} to measure multivariate forecast disagreement.
 Interestingly, though, our expression for $D$ suggests to use the square of the Mahalonobis distance instead.